 Many of you may not be ready to retire but may be ready to enter into the T-DROP program.
-Look carefully at your personal situation before you follow the trend of entering the T-DROP program when you first reach 28 years of service.
-ATRS staff can provide estimates for you at 28, 29, 30 or more years of service credit.
+You should look carefully at your personal situation before you follow the trend of entering the T-DROP program when you first reach 28 years of service.
+ATRS staff can provide T-DROP entry estimates for you at 28, 29, 30 or more years of service credit.
 You should carefully consider future raises or possible promotions before locking in your retirement benefit to enter the T-DROP program.
 Soon after you enter T-DROP, the decision is permanent.
 You can always cancel your T-DROP application if you change your mind, up to 2 months after the effective date of T-DROP.
-Entering T-DROP with 28 year of service is not the right decision for all ATRS members!
+Entering T-DROP with 28 years of service is not the right decision for all ATRS members.